dataluscorp/browser/docs/performance/memory/heap_scan_mode.md

 shutdown CC log and a DMD log, for a single run.

-**Definitions** I'll write `$objdir` for the object directory for your Firefox DMD build, `$srcdir` for the top level of the Firefox source directory, and `$heapgraph` for the location of the heapgraph repo, and `$logdir` for the location you want logs to go to. `$logdir` should end in a path separator.
+**Definitions** I'll write `$objdir` for the object directory for your Datalus DMD build, `$srcdir` for the top level of the Datalus source directory, and `$heapgraph` for the location of the heapgraph repo, and `$logdir` for the location you want logs to go to. `$logdir` should end in a path separator.
 For instance, `~/logs/leak/`.

-The command you need to run Firefox will look something like this:
+The command you need to run Datalus will look something like this:

     XPCOM_MEM_BLOAT_LOG=1 MOZ_CC_LOG_SHUTDOWN=1 MOZ_DISABLE_CONTENT_SANDBOX=t MOZ_CC_LOG_DIRECTORY=$logdir
     MOZ_CC_LOG_PROCESS=content MOZ_CC_LOG_THREAD=main MOZ_DMD_SHUTDOWN_LOG=$logdir MOZ_DMD_LOG_PROCESS=tab ./mach run --dmd --mode=scan